alex-page/bug-safari-svg/README.md

 - Box three is the default state

-When using a file ( `filters.svg` ) with the ID's of the filters you cannot do this CSS in safari:
+When using a file ( `filters.svg` ) with the ID's of the filters you can not do this CSS in safari:
 ```css
 .filter {
   filter: url( "filters.svg#deuteranopia" );